 The 01 came with a 720K, double-sided floppy disk drive.
 The internal programming of the 01 expects to see this type of drive, and only this type.
 If you replace the 720K unit with something else (like a 1.4M drive), the internal programming wouldn't know how to operate the drive.

 Some 1.4M drives may have a jumper or switch to set the drive to operate in 720K mode.
 In this case, the 01 should never know the difference.

-Most IBM PCs have a 1.44M drive which uses 1.44M floppies.
-The 01 can't read floppies formatted for 1.44M, but your IBM can read 720K floppies if they are properly formatted.
+Most IBM PCs had a 1.44M drive which uses 1.44M floppies.
+The 01 can't read floppies formatted for 1.44M, but the IBM could read 720K floppies if they were properly formatted.

 |Teac 6500 and FD235HF Disk Drives|